Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Integrality Gap

 Theorem~\ref{theoremtightnessratios} immediately follows from these two lemmas.

-We note that these techniques are quite general and that It is not difficult to see that the arguments above hold similarly for both the unitary case and the rank constrained case introduced in Section~\ref{Section:HigherRank}.
+We note that these techniques are quite general.
+It is not difficult to see that these arguments, establishing integrality gaps that match the approximation ratios obtained, can be easily adapted for both the unitary case and the rank constrained case introduced in Section~\ref{Section:HigherRank}.
 For the sake of exposition we omit the details in these cases.